spenceforce/pdb-attach/README.md

     do_stuff()
 ```

-When the program is running, attach to it by calling `pdb_attach` from the command line with the PID of the program to inspect.
+When the program is running, attach to it by calling `pdb_attach` from the command line with the PID of the program to inspect and the port passed to `pdb_attach.listen()`.

 ```bash
 $ python -m pdb_attach <PID> 50000